Dimensional lettering is one of the most effective signage options that an architect can use in a commercial facility.

 Price Range: $

-Pros: Excellent value, and letters can be custom painted to match your existing interior decor, providing a high-level look to your brand without a big hit to the project’s budget.
+Pros: Excellent value, and letters can be custom painted to match your existing interior decor done by professionals like 9 On Main, providing a high-level look to your brand without a big hit to the project’s budget.

 Cons: Interior use only.
 Prone to scratches & nicks more than other dimensional letters.